kkgm13/ptso-twitch/New/readme.md

 - [Axios-HTTP](http://axios-http.com)

 ## First Time Running
-0) Login to [Twitch Dev](https://dev.twitch.tv) and get your Client ID & Client Secret after creating your own Localhost Application
+0) ❗️Login to [Twitch Dev](https://dev.twitch.tv) and get your Client ID & Client Secret after creating your own Localhost Application
+### If with knowledge with Terminals/Command Prompt
+1) Run ```npm update``` on a Command Prompt/Terminal to start up dependencies
+    - Must be done to link/update internal dependencies
-1) After running ```npm update``` on a Command Prompt/Terminal to start up dependencies, run ```npm run setup``` to get your information and Access Token.
+2) Run ```npm run setup``` to get your information and Access Token.
 Some of these will need your specific Register App details via Twitch Dev
-    - *Note: There maybe a scenario that you will need to rerun```npm run setup``` now and then if not working correctly.*
+    - *Note: There maybe a scenario that you will need to rerun ```npm run setup``` at different times, if not working correctly.*

 ### Notes 📝
-1) Please ensure to clear OBS Browser cache **before and after** stream for safety, especially with extensive data work with Admin Section
+1) Please ensure to clear OBS Browser cache **BEFORE & AFTER** streaming for safety, especially for the Admin Page
 2) To have unique lines for a streamer, start up the localhost server and checkout the Admin page on a browser to add unique statements about them.
     - Required for the PHP DB File to run correctly
 ## Overlay Setup
 🚨Ensure that a localhost system is **running**